How do I get started?

-How does someone become re-registered after the initial registration period has expired?
+How does someone become re-certified after the initial certification period has expired?

-After the registration period expires, the student must take a the class again.
+After the certification period expires, the student must take the class again.
 This keeps you up to date on the latest information and reinforces good habits.
-Some state’s registration period differ.
+Some states’ certification periods differ.
 A fee is required.

 Is the flagger course in Spanish?

 Yes our course is fully in Spanish.
 We also have technical support for our Spanish speaking customers.